gilmoreorless/drone-ver/README.md

-# drone-ver
+# Drone-Ver

-A Node module and CLI for generating versions according to the [drone-ver][drone-ver] specification (a.k.a. the best way to version something).
+A Node module and CLI for generating versions according to the [Drone-Ver][drone-ver] specification (a.k.a. the best way to version something).

 If you have not read the drone-ver specification yet, why not?
 It's required reading for this module. **[Go and read it now][drone-ver].** Do not pass Go.
 Do not use [Go][golang].
 Do not collect $200.